-- Peak equity: Notice how the investor not only has to put up equity in year 0 (the acquisition date), the model also expects additional equity infusions in years 1 and 2, as a result of the capital expenditures.
-The peak equity represents the total amount of equity that must be put into the investment - not just the initial check - and is factored into the total sources of funds in the sources & uses of funds schedule (see below).
+- Peak equity: Notice how the investor has to put up equity in year 0 (the acquisition date), but also expects additional equity infusions in years 1 and 2, due to capital expenditures.
+The peak equity represents the total amount of equity that must be put into the investment – not just the initial check – and is factored into the total sources of funds in the sources & uses of funds schedule (see below).
 In this way, REPE models can differ slightly from regular LBO models, which predominantly rely on a revolving credit line and excess cash to fund cash shortfalls.
-The mechanics can differ deal by deal - some loans will include funding for capital expenditures, some will require the investor to set aside cash in Year 0 to cover capital expenditures, an investor may decide to spread the capital expenditures over more time so that they're covered by excess cash flows.
+The mechanics can differ deal by deal – some loans will include funding for capital expenditures, some will require the investor to set aside cash in Year 0 to cover capital expenditures.
+An investor may decide to spread the capital expenditures over time so that excess cash flows cover them.

 Transaction Summary Section

 We are now ready to complete the model.
-We start with Sources & Uses (S&U) - this ubiquitous table in LBO and M&A models is a simple way to clearly see how much capital needs to be raised to make a deal happen and how that capital will be funded.
+We start with Sources and Uses (S&U) – this ubiquitous table in LBO and M&A models is a simple way to clearly see how much capital needs to be raised to make a deal happen, and how that capital will be funded.
 Keep in mind: the Transaction Summary section should reference the Model section whenever possible.
-Said another way, avoid referencing the Inputs & Drivers section so that any errors in linking your inputs and model are not covered up.
+Said another way, avoid referencing the Inputs & Drivers section, so that any errors in linking your inputs and model are not covered up.

-It's easier to start with Uses - enough funds need to be raised in order to:
+It’s easier to start with Uses – enough funds need to be raised to:

 - Debt: This is usually the biggest source of funds and can be found by summing the Loan Funding line in the Model section.

-- Equity: Since the investors not only have to invest upfront in year 0, but must also write additional checks to fill shortfalls in years 1 and 2, the total peak equity can be found by summing all the negative Levered Cash Flows.
+- Equity: Since the investors not only have to invest upfront in year 0, but must also write additional checks to fill shortfalls in years 1 and 2, the total peak equity can be found by summing all the negative leveraged cash flows.

-To wrap-up this article, we will answer the the three questions posed at the beginning of the article.
+To wrap up this real estate financial modeling tutorial, we will answer the three questions posed at the beginning of the article.

 - To achieve a 15.0% IRR, the REPE firm would have to achieve minimum rent premiums of $50.

-While this might be enough to pass a simple REPE modeling test, there are more advanced concepts that are likely to be tested, including:
+While this might be enough to pass a simple REPE modeling test, there are more advanced concepts likely to be tested, including:

 For more comprehensive training, we have developed a step-by-step program that contains the same instructional material trusted by leading real estate private equity firms to train their analysts and associates.